bdoniger/uncertaintyAssignment1/README.md

-# uncertaintyAssignment1
+# uncertaintyAssignments

-DS 5030 Understanding Uncertainty Assignment 1
+Repo for assignments in DS 5030 Understanding Uncertainty